nguyenvanca2110/aks_configuration/aks_command.md

 # az acr repository list --name MyRegistry --resource-group myresourcegroup
 az acr repository list --name $ACR_LSE_POC --resource-group $RESOURCE_GROUP

-# For deploying Docer images from ACR into AKS clusters
+# For deploying Docker images from ACR into AKS clusters
-# We need to make an authentication between AKS and ACR
+# We need to make an authentication between AKS and ACR to AKS can PULL an image from ACR
 az aks update --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER --attach-acr $ACR_LSE_POC

 # Import the image from the registries to AKS